Life is busy. Many people feel they don’t have time...

 Start small.
 Choose one of the techniques above and practise it once a day.
 Observe how your body reacts.
 Over time, mindful breathing becomes second nature, helping you stay calm and centred no matter what life throws your way.

-Keeping a journal can be helpful for jotting down brief notes – just a few words about your experience, something that stood out to you.
-Remember, mindfulness is about being aware of how things really are and being present in the moment.
+Keeping a journal can be helpful for jotting down brief notes – just a few words about your experience, or something that stood out to you.
+Remember, mindfulness is about being aware of how things truly are and being present in the moment.

 Contact us if you have any questions or would like some more information.